Header background image

 Pittsburgh Departures FAQ

-You can find out which terminal your flight departs from by checking your airline's website or your flight ticket.
-The Landside Terminal is typically used for domestic departures, while the Airside Terminal is for both domestic and international departures.
+The two main departure terminals at the airport are the Landside Terminal and the Airside Terminal.
+The Landside Terminal is used for domestic departures, while the Airside Terminal is used for both domestic and international departures.